Here’s a snippet of my coming book, Witch Dance. Release is next week!!! 🙂

 Look for Lori on “Most Terrifying Places in America” on the Travel Channel the whole month of October, where her book “The Legend of Stuckey’s Bridge” will be featured!

 I’m so excited about my new book, Witch Dance!
-It’s in the final stages of editing and will be available for pre-orders very soon for only $0.99.
+It’s in the final stages of editing and will be available for pre-orders very soon.
 I’ll post the link here as soon as it goes live.
 The official release date is September 15th and will be available in ebook and paperback at Amazon, Barnes & Noble, Smashwords, Create Space, Kobo, Sony, iBooks, and other online retailers.
 There will also be a blog tour and a Facebook release party, so stay tuned.

 Just south of Tupelo, Mississippi on the Natchez Trace lies a place of mystery called Witch Dance.